 The complications of wrist arthritis are mostly due to the various surgical treatments of the disease.
 Continued wrist pain due to a nonunion or fibrous union is a potential complication of fusion surgeries.
 As with all orthopedic surgical procedures, there is a risk of prosthetic infection, neurovascular injury as a complication of the procedure itself, and implant failure or loosening.

 In the age of hand-held devices and laptops, the risk of wrist osteoarthritis is likely to increase.
-Posture changes and workstation design changes should be advised t limit this risk.
+Posture changes and workstation design changes should be advised to limit this risk.
 In patients with underlying autoimmune diseases, aggressive disease control should be offered to prevent irreversible joint damage.
 Patients should be counseled on the importance of medication compliance to achieve this result as well.
-In cases of injury associated joint damage, some studies have shown improved efficacy of intraarticular corticosteroid injections in preventing post-traumatic osteoarthritis.
+In cases of injury associated with joint damage, some studies have shown improved efficacy of intraarticular corticosteroid injections in preventing post-traumatic osteoarthritis.

 Wrist arthritis can be challenging in terms of both diagnosis and management.
-Since hand motions are essential for many higher functions, clinicians must pay close attention to details while addressing wrist arthritis in a time-sensitive manner to prevent disability.
+Since hand motions are essential for many higher functions, providers must pay close attention to details while addressing wrist arthritis in a time-sensitive manner to prevent disability.
 One should consider an interprofessional approach involving rheumatologists, orthopedic surgeons, physical therapists, and occupational therapists whenever appropriate.

-While the patient may initially be seen by the primary care clinician or the nurse, it is important to refer the patient to the rheumatologist or orthopedic surgeon to confirm the diagnosis — the earlier the treatment, the better the outcomes.
-The pharmacist should educate the patient on drug compliance check for drug-drug interactions.
+While the patient may initially be seen by the primary care provider or the nurse, it is important to refer the patient to the rheumatologist or orthopedic surgeon to confirm the diagnosis — the earlier the treatment, the better the outcomes.
+The pharmacist should educate the patient on drug compliance and check for drug-drug interactions.
 The team should communicate with each other regarding the treatment steps.
 [Level 5]